wolfrex2809/email_indexer_go_vue/service/README.md

 go mod tidy
 ```

-Later, you run the program use the following command>
+Later, you run the program use the following command:
 ```bash
 go run main.go
 ```